bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 7. Cost/Money rankings
+Yes

 ## Misconceptions

 What misconceptions do people have about your topic?
+How much people lose money from casinos/How much casinos make from them

 ## Examples

 What data storytelling example inspires you?
+538

 Could you do a new hypothesis, for the same question?
+Yes

 Could you do a new question, for the same topic?
+Yes

 Could you do a new topic, with the same "style"?
+No

 ## Data

 Where could you search for data about your topic?
+Public company records
 ---

 # Ideas for data storytelling - Idea 2